federeghe/chronovise/docs/paper/paper.md

 of the most recent scientific contributions.
 Another software is available as open-source [@abella_jaume_2017_1065776], but specialized for a variant of classical MBPTA analysis called MBPTA-CV [@abella2017measurement].
-Our work aimis at filling the absence of a stable software with a well-defined EVT execution flow.
+Our work aims at filling the absence of a stable software with a well-defined EVT execution flow.
 The proposed framework supports both Block-Maxima (BM), Peak-over-Threshold (PoT) and MBPTA-CV EVT approaches; the current available methods to estimate the extreme